 - Two hose design is fiddly when changing tools

-- Hose often falls off when not in use
+- Hose often falls off when it’s not being used

 - Struggles with larger debris on carpets

 Considering buying the Hoover Breeze Evo Pets?
 Make sure you read our full review before you buy, to find out whether it’s the right choice for your household.

 The Hoover Breeze Evo Pets is an affordable upright vacuum that’s designed for pet owners.
 A mini motorised pet tool is a welcome addition to this model, along with a large 3 litre dirt capacity and five-stage floor height selector.